chromium/chromium/docs/linux/build_instructions.md

 #### Use reclient

-If you are a Google employee, see [go/chrome-linux-build#using-reclient-for-build](http://go/chrome-linux-build#using-reclient-for-build) instead.
+If you are a Google employee, do not follow the instructions below.
+See [go/chrome-linux-build#using-reclient-for-build](http://go/chrome-linux-build#using-reclient-for-build) instead.